Ali-Fattahian/twitter-clone-frontend/README.md

 npm start
 ```

-Navigate to http://localhost:3000 to view it in your browser.
+Navigate to http://localhost:3000/# to view it in your browser.
+Keep in mind this project is using `HashRouter`.

 The page will reload when you make changes.
 You may also see any lint errors in the console.